PathPlanning/MultiRobotPathFinding-ROS-Gazebo-Demo/README.md

 **pathplanning_simulation**
 ================================================================================================================================
 # Installing prerequisites
-	you can use the install_ros_gazebo.sh.
-In that case you have to skip 3 upper steps and installing required python libraries.
+	First of all, you can use the install_ros_gazebo.sh.
+In that case you have to download it separately, skip 3 upper steps and skip installing required python libraries.

 ### 1. Install ROS Kinetic